Home Cooking Makes Big

 Cooking shows are also found on the Food Network, PBS, Create TV, The Cooking Channel, and Z Living.
 Two favorites: The Kitchen on the Food Network, Christopher Kimball’s Milk Street and America’s Test Kitchen on PBS.
 YouTube offers a great variety of cooking video classes, from home-grown to professional.
 Look them up according to subject and cuisine.
 In fact, with just a little extra research online, you can access cooking tips for almost every cuisine.

 Most importantly, maintain good hygiene in the kitchen, while at the market and elsewhere.
 When shopping, do your best to practice social distancing.
 When you get home, be sure to wash up.

 Addendum: If you are an obsessed foodie like I am, use some of your free time to entertain yourself.
 Watch or re-watch food-themed film classics: Big Night, Chocolat, Babette’s Feast, Tampopo, John Favreau’s Chef, Julie & Julia, Sideways, The Hundred Foot Journey, Burnt, and one of my favorites, the animated Ratatouille.
 Throw in Crazy Rich Asians for those dumpling making scenes.

 (Morris Gut is a restaurant marketing consultant and former restaurant trade magazine editor.
 He has been tracking and writing about the food and dining scene in greater Westchester for 30 years.
-914-235-6591.
+He may be reached at: 914-235-6591.
 Email: email@example.com)